latex3/latex3.github.io/_posts/2018-01-30-additional-articles.md

 + A General LuaTeX Framework for Globally Optimized Pagination

-The article is an extended version (37 pages) of the 2016 ACM article “A General Framework for Globally Optimized Pagination” listed below, providing a lot more details and additional research results.
-It was submitted to the Computational Intelligence Journal (Wiley) in 2017.
+*This article is an extended version (37 pages) of the 2016 ACM article “A General Framework for Globally Optimized Pagination”, providing a lot more details and additional research results.
+It was submitted to the Computational Intelligence Journal (Wiley) in 2017 and accepted January 2018.*

 + New rules for reporting bugs in the LaTeX core software (TUGboat 2018)